twinko-ai/imagewand/README.md

 - `filter`: Apply various filters to images
 - `merge`: Merge multiple scanned images into one
 - `autocrop`: Automatically crop images using frame detection or border removal
+- `rmbg`: Remove backgrounds from images using AI
+- `workflow`: Execute a saved workflow on an image
+- `create-workflow`: Create a new workflow by specifying steps
 - `info`: Display detailed information about images

 ## Command Usage